About

 Seemingly Unrelated Work History

 Before returning to academia for my masters, I lived and worked on four continents.
-Jobs included tourism, English teaching, managing a hostel, and nonprofit fundraising.
+Jobs included adventure tourism, English teaching, managing a hostel, and nonprofit fundraising.
 While these were chosen more as a way to fuel my desire for international experience, I took each position seriously, delving deep into the topics offered.
 The entire process has also endowed me with a library of general knowledge, helping me to create cognitive connections and arrange new data into a broader context.

 Through this, I have developed a range of skills which have benefited me in surprising ways.
 First and foremost, living so long in such different cultural contexts required flexibility and self-reliance.
 It also bolstered my capacity for quickly acclimating to a situation, rapidly learning the pertinent details to understand my new surroundings.
 Secondly, as these were all public-facing positions, they developed my communication skills in all contexts, from written to large presentations.